Install Elementary OS

 Who are you?

-Congratulations, your installation has now completed successfully.
-You will now need to restart your computer.
-Please remove any installation media from your drive.
+Congratulations, your Elementary OS installation is now complete.
+You will now need to restart your computer to use your new installation.
+Please remove any installation media from your drives.
+Click "Restart Now" to start using your new system.